Graduate Satisfactory Academic Progress Policy

 The Financial Aid Office will review the records of students who are on financial aid probation at the end of the semester they are placed on probation.
 If the student does not meet the terms of the probation, the student will forfeit eligibility for all federal and institutional financial aid programs.

 Loss of eligibility due to lack of satisfactory progress:

-Students who have been academically excluded from The Sage Colleges but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state, or institutional aid programs.
+Students who have been academically dismissed or suspended from The Sage Colleges but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 Right to Appeal